Something is fascinating about him.

 I thanked him for the kindness of strangers, whom he had sent to feed my son.

-When they had fed Pedro…it was as though they had fed Kyle💗
+For when they had fed Pedro…it was as though they had fed Kyle💗